Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: Conclusion and discussions

-Moreover, we have focussed only on the leading order term in the behavior of the inflaton potential around its minimum.
-Accounting for higher order terms in the expansion of the complete potential may lend further insights into the dynamics of moduli production.
 Further, it would be interesting to explore moduli production in the same class of $\alpha$-attractor models with different functional forms of coupling other than the linear form studied here.
-Establishing the trend of suppression with decrease in $\alpha$ using a variety of couplings shall help us infer more about the significance of this parameter and hence the viability of this class of models.
-Also, another interesting avenue is to study the production of gravitational waves during this epoch and how the dynamics of moduli affects the amplitude and peak frequency of the gravitational waves.
+Establishing the trend of suppression with a decrease in $\alpha$ using a variety of couplings shall help us infer more about the significance of this parameter and hence the viability of this class of models.
+Also, another interesting avenue is to study the production of gravitational waves during this epoch and how the dynamics of moduli affect the amplitude and peak frequency of the gravitational waves.
 We relegate these examinations to future work.

 In summary, in this work, we have studied non-thermal light moduli production during preheating in $\alpha$-attractor inflation models, and we have found that to be consistent with observational bounds the parameter $\alpha$ needs to be $\alpha \lesssim 10^{-8}\,m^2_{\rm Pl}$.